zeyarujg/AxKit-Hacklets/README.md

     A NYTProf-guided attempt to make XML::Filter::GenericChunk a little bit faster.

-* xmlsave.html5.patch
+* xmlsave.html5.patch (libxml2-2.9.1/xmlsave.c)

-    An experiment wrt. serialisation as HTML5 polyglot w/ libxml2+libxslt The patch extends the serialisers’ XHTML-compatibility routines i.e. checks for the 'about:legacy-compat' System ID and the XHTML namespace.
+    An experimental patch for libxml2 to allow HTML5 Polyglot Markup serialisation.

-    The new void HTML5 elements were added.
-(HTML5 defines the following elements as empty: area, base, br, col, embed, hr, img, input, keygen, link, meta, param, source, track, wbr; see http://dev.w3.org/html5/html-xhtml-author-guide/#empty-elements)
+    The patch extends the serialisers’ existing XHTML-compatibility routines i.e. it checks for the 'about:legacy-compat' SystemID and the XHTML-namespace.
+The six new void HTML5 elements were added.
+(HTML5 defines the following elements as empty: area, base, br, col, embed, hr, img, input, keygen, link, meta, param, source, track, wbr; see "3.6.1 Void elements" in: http://dev.w3.org/html5/html-xhtml-author-guide/#empty-elements)